sandstreamdev/std/README.md

 ##### Questions

-- How to memoize a function with custom equality function?
+- How to memoize a function with a custom equality function?

 #### noOp

-Does exactly nothing.
+It does exactly nothing.

 ##### Type signature